gourang001/BridgeLabz_0521_Gourang_Chauhan/README.md

 02/12/2024

 Perform function on Array:
--filter()
+- filter()
--reduce()
+- reduce()
--map()
+- map()
 Practice question for the above topics

 03/12/2024

 Concept go-through:
--Map and WeakMap
+- Map and WeakMap
--Set and WeakSet
+- Set and WeakSet
--Array Destructuring
+- Array Destructuring

 04/12/2024

 Work on EmployeeWages repository
--Ability to Check Employee is present or Absent(uc1)
+- Ability to Check Employee is present or Absent(uc1)
--Ability to Calculate Daily Employee Wage based on part time or full time work(uc2)
+- Ability to Calculate Daily Employee Wage based on part time or full time work(uc2)
--Refactor the Code to write a function to get work hours(uc3)
+- Refactor the Code to write a function to get work hours(uc3)
--Calculating Wages for a Month assuming 20 Working Days in a Month(uc4)
+- Calculating Wages for a Month assuming 20 Working Days in a Month(uc4)
--Calculate Wages till a condition of total working hours of 160 or max days of 20 is reached for a month(uc5)
+- Calculate Wages till a condition of total working hours of 160 or max days of 20 is reached for a month(uc5)

 05/12/2024

 Go through concept
--Node js
+- Node js
--NPM
+- NPM
--Type Conversion
+- Type Conversion
--use Strict
+- use Strict
--Comparison Operator
+- Comparison Operator
--Conditional branches (if,else,else-if)
+- Conditional branches (if,else,else-if)

 06/12/2024
 work on topics
--alert()
+- alert()
--prompt()
+- prompt()
--confirm()
+- confirm()
--polyphiles
+- polyphiles
--bable
+- bable
--transpiler
+- transpiler
--logical and nullish operator
+- logical and nullish operator
--rest operator
+- rest operator
--spread operator
+- spread operator
--recursion
+- recursion
--constructor
+- constructor

 09/12/2024
 Understanding OOPS concepts
--inheritance
+- inheritance
--polymorphism
+- polymorphism
--abstraction
+- abstraction
--encaplution
+- encaplution

 10/12/2024
 Practice event handeler task
--onClick
+- onClick
--submit
+- submit
--change
+- change
--focus
+- focus
 Done one problem statement that was provided during my review

 11/12/2024